 Five inches: Needed for snowmobiling.

-Eight inches: Needed to support the weight of a car or a light truck.
+Eight inches: Needed to support a car or a light truck.

-Ten inches: Needed to support the weight of a medium-weight truck.
+Ten inches: Needed to support a medium-weight truck.

 Remember that currents under the ice and slush on the ice may effect the thickness.